takutaro/DartSdkInstallerMaker/README.md

 # Dart SDK Installer Maker

 This will create the Dart SDK installer for Windows.
-You can install the Dart SDK OFFLINE.
+You can install the Dart SDK to OFFLINE environment.

 ## Requirement